 If you want to see the Kasbah but fear getting lost, there are always tours available so you won’t have to miss out on this wonderful experience!

 The medina is a place where people live and work and it’s also worth a wander to experience daily Tangerine life.
 You should expect to find some hustlers but typically they mean no harm, they’re just trying to make a living.
-You’ll find a wide variety of goods for sale; from handcrafted Moroccan artisan ware to imports from around the world.
+Take the time to explore the diverse array of goods for sale, ranging from handcrafted Moroccan artisan ware to imports from around the world.
+If you’re wondering what to do in Tangier for a day, immersing yourself in the lively medina is a must.

 One of the items you should keep a look out for are the red and white striped towels that local women sell.
 Also for sale are the wide-brimmed pom pom hats!
 If food is more your thing look for vendors selling kalinte, a chickpea-type pancake that is great warm with some salt and cumin dusted on top.